yanlynnnnn/tp/docs/UserGuide.md

 Example:

 Let's say you a client called to cancel his/her appointment.
-After finding the appointment in GrAB3 with `listapt` or `findapt`, you can follow these instructions to delete that appointment.
+After finding the appointment in Homerce with `listapt` or `findapt`, you can follow these instructions to delete that appointment.

 | Appointment | |